and in the shop…

 this poet is taking part in the poetry pRO project

-Nancy Mattson moved to London from the Canadian prairies in 1990.
-Born in 1947 in Winnipeg and raised in Edmonton, she spent her childhood summers in Saskatchewan on her Finnish grandparents’ homesteads.
-She began writing poetry in 1977 after completing her MA in English at the University of Alberta.
+Nancy Mattson moved from the Canadian prairies to London in 1990.
+Born in 1947 in Winnipeg and raised in Edmonton, she spent her childhood summers in Saskatchewan on her Finnish grandparents’ farms.
+She began writing poetry in 1977 after completing her MA in English literature at the University of Alberta.
+She was awarded a Hawthornden Fellowship in June 2007.

-Maria Breaks Her Silence (Coteau, 1989), Nancy’s first collection, is based on the life of a nineteenth century Finnish woman immigrant to Canada.
-The book was shortlisted for the Gerald Lampert Award, adapted for the stage as Lye Soap and Dancing Cows and broadcast on CBC Radio.
+Two previous collections delve into history: Finns and Amazons (Arrowhead, 2012), begins with poems about some Russian women artists of the avant-garde but moves on to the theme of family history, inspired by her great-aunt Lisi’s letters sent in the 1930s from Soviet Karelia to Saskatchewan.
+Maria Breaks Her Silence (Coteau, 1989), a possible poetic biography of a nineteenth century Finnish woman immigrant to Canada, was shortlisted for the Gerald Lampert Award for best first collection, adapted for the stage as Lye Soap and Dancing Cows and broadcast on CBC Radio.

-Nancy has read her poetry at dozens of venues from the Troubadour in London to the Greyhound in Wivenhoe and the Madras in Christchurch, NZ; at festivals including Torbay Poetry, Grand FinnFest in Sault Ste.
+Nancy has read her poetry at dozens of venues from the Troubadour and Torriano in London to the Legion in Wivenhoe and the Madras in Christchurch, NZ; at festivals including Torbay, Suffolk, Lancaster, Grand FinnFest in Sault Ste.
 Marie and Greenbelt in Cheltenham; at universities in Vancouver, Minneapolis, Kuopio and Petrozavodsk.
-She received a Hawthornden Fellowship in June 2007.

-She is married to poet Michael Bartholomew-Biggs; together they organise the popular Poetry in the Crypt reading series at St Mary Islington in north London.
+Nancy is married to poet Michael Bartholomew-Biggs; together they organise the popular Poetry in the Crypt reading series at St Mary Islington in north London.